Bipolar disorder facts revealed!

 76. Related to the myth above is the notion that bipolar is just a fashionable excuse for bad behavior and means whatever the “sufferer” wants it to mean.
 Bipolar disorder has a clear clinical definition and has been a documented chronic illness for over 2,000 years.

 77. A myth I was WISH was true is that people with bipolar disorder are all creative geniuses.
-Although there is a VERY STRONG link between bipolar disorder and creativity, it is possible to have bipolar disorder and not be especially creative or extra intelligent.
+Although there is a VERY STRONG link between bipolar disorder and creativity (especially in unaffected relatives of bipolar individuals), it is possible to have bipolar disorder and not be especially creative or extra intelligent.

 79. One of the most misunderstood bipolar disorder facts is that bipolar disorder is not linked to criminal or violent behavior.
-The truth is that someone with bipolar disorder is more likely to be a victim of violence or crime rather than a perp.
+The truth is that someone with bipolar disorder is more likely to be both a victim of violence and a perpetrator of violence.

 Bipolar disorder and physical health